 4. Optimize for Mobile

-One eCommerce channel you can’t afford to ignore is mobile.
+One eCommerce optimization you can’t afford to skip is mobile.
 That’s because more people use mobile devices than desktops.
 It’s also a key channel for researching products and services.

 So you definitely need to improve your mobile conversion rate.
-Here are some tips on mobile conversion optimization.
+Here are some tips on mobile eCommerce optimization.